Dragon Games

 -

-Angels With Scaly Wings - I have great memories of this game from 2019, but now, years later, my thoughts on it have become more mixed.
-The characters are generally likable, but the story is a mess of plot holes, time travel shenanigans, and poor worldbuilding.
-Still worth a try for fans of dragon visual novels.
+Angels With Scaly Wings - I have great memories of this game from back in 2019, but now, years later, my thoughts on it are more mixed.
+The characters are generally likable, but the story is a mess of plot holes, time travel shenanigans, and poor worldbuilding (like Perihelion, the dragons here don't feel like dragons).
+It's still worth a try for most fans of dragon visual novels.

 -

-Dragon's Wake - Not bad, but a rather basic and clunky platformer in the same vein as DRAGON: A Game About a Dragon.
+Dragon's Wake - Decent, basic, clunky platformer in the same vein as DRAGON: A Game About a Dragon.